ChameleonCloud/networking-wireguard/README.md

 change system networking state, e.g. creating namespaces, configuring interfaces, and so on.

+This plugin introduces two new types of ports to Neutron (as referenced by their device_owner field):

+- `channel:wireguard:spoke`: represents a Wireguard peer that is external to Neutron.
+- `channel:wireguard:hub`: represents a Wireguard peer that Neutron will manage.
+  Neutron will manage the lifecycle of a Wireguard interface for each port of this type.

+The _hub ports_ are used to support connecting multiple _spoke ports_ to eachother, or to a wider Neutron network.
+Spoke ports can have multiple hubs specified.

 ## Expected Input

 This plugin will act on `port_create`, `port_update`, `port_delete`, and `bind_port`